AK6DN/rx02_emulator/README.md

 (3) This code was written with tap stops set at 4 (versus the default of 2).
 Manually edit the Arduino <B>preferences.txt</B> file tab size line to be: <B>editor.tabs.size=4</B> if desired.

-(4) Right now there is a lot of 'extraneous' code (ie, the TU58 driver interface) that is included by default but not currently used.
+(4) Right now there is some 'extraneous' code (ie, the TU58 driver interface) that is included by default but not currently used.
 A future plan is to add support to map a backend TU58 server to a file connection (ie, by using a pseudo filename) so that not only local MicroSD card file access can be supported, but simultaenous access to a backend PC-based file storage server can happen.

 Don